starboy-07/starboy-07/README.md

 ## Interests
 My interests lies in the domain of Data Science and Machine Learning.

 ## Hobbies
-- Football
-- Reading books
+- Reading books 📖
-- Photography
+- Photography 📷
-- Travelling
+- Travelling 🏝️
+-

+## Favourite Sports
+- Football ⚽
+- Basketball 🏀

 ## Aim
 My aim is to become a Data Scientist and work in the domain of NLP and FinTech.